Sweet, bold, and zesty Sweet Potato and Black Bean Burgers are my favorite veggie burgers around.

 - Serve the patties on buns with a Sabra Spread, sweet and spicy jalapeños, tomato, red onion, and avocado on top.
 Or you can serve them without the bun and wrapped in lettuce instead.

 You can use sweet potato that you have already cooked.
 If you need to cook some just for this recipe, here's what I like to do: slice a sweet potato length wise, drizzle all sides with olive oil, place cut sides down on and baking sheet, and roast at 400 degrees until for tender (about 15-20 minute).
 When the potato is cool enough to handle you can just scoop the flesh out of the skin.
 Roasting the potatoes gives them the best flavor and texture for making veggie burger in my opinion.

-I can’t wait for you to try these burgers and those new Sabra Spreads.
-Whether you are putting them in egg salad, in a wrap, on a burger, or in a perfectly simple ham sandwich, you won’t be disappointed.
-Heck, when they first came I squirted them on my finger just to taste them and wasn’t even sad about it.
+I can't wait for you to try these Sweet Potato and Black Bean Burgers and those new Sabra Spreads.
+Whether you are putting them in egg salad, in a wrap, on a burger, or in a perfectly simple ham sandwich, you won't be disappointed.
+Heck, when they first came I squirted them on my finger just to taste them and wasn't even sad about it.
 So tasty!

 Enjoy Sabra's new product and this lovely, hearty, flavor-packed sandwich, from my kitchen to yours.

 Disclosure: This post is in partnership with Sabra, but my opinions are my own.
 Thank you for supporting the brands that continue to make Bless this Mess possible.